fer-aguirre/pmdm/README.md

 #### Vocabulary frequencies

+This graph shows the full vocabulary of the data:

 ![Vocabulary frequencies](/data-analysis/vocabulary_freq.png)

 #### Top 50 word frequencies

+This graph shows the fifty most common words in the data:

 ![Top 50 word frequencies](/data-analysis/common_words.png)

 #### Histograms of length of tweets

+These graphs show the number of tweets with a certain length:

 ![Histograms of length of tokens](/data-analysis/lenght_token.png)
 ![Histograms of length of chars](/data-analysis/lenght_chars.png)

 #### Wordcloud

+This is a wordcloud with the most common words.

 ![Wordcloud](/data-analysis/wordcloud.png)